- Introduction

 Conclusion

 Improving your code should be as painless as possible.
-The coverage and speed of Ruff helps greatly, but I think the biggest benefit I have seen is that I am learning from it.
+The coverage and speed of Ruff help greatly, but I think the biggest benefit I have seen is that I am learning from it.

-The use of TOML files is simple and easy to add/remove rules to.
+The use of TOML files is simple and easy to add or remove rules.

-Don’t get bogged down with it, instead embrace it as you move forward.
+Do not get bogged down with it; instead embrace it as you move forward.

 Further Reading